rohit-175/rohit-175/README.md

 - 👋 Hi, I’m @rohit-175
-- 👀 I’m interested in programming.
+- 👀 I’m interested in programming and web development.
 - 🌱 I’m currently learning AI and ML
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me:- saseendranrohit3002@gamil.com